David Ponsford - Organist, Hapsichordist, Musicologist Back background

 David Ponsford (Organ)

-A new recording of the 1786 Samuel Green organ in its new home and tuned in Vallotti temperament.
+A new recording of the 1786 Samuel Green organ when it was housed at Croft Castle and tuned in Vallotti temperament.
 The selection of music reflects the repertory that would have been played on such an instrument in the late eighteenth century: Handel, Stanley, JS Bach (preludes and fugues from the Well-tempered Clavier), Scarlatti, Croft, Walond and Arne.

 Total playing time: 77:20